About odds formats

 What is implied probability?

-Which odds format is best?
+Which odds format should I use?